-You’re likely to see cyclamens in shops and plant nurseries from early fall through early winter.
-Their blooming period can last as long as eight weeks, typically December and January.
-When choosing a specimen, carefully check behind open blooms and choose a plant with many unopened buds, which will give you a longer bloom period.
+You're likely to see cyclamen in shops and plant nurseries from early fall through early winter.
+Their blooming period can last as long as eight weeks, typically in December and January.
+When choosing a specimen, carefully check behind open blooms, and choose a plant with many unopened buds, which will give you a longer bloom period.

 As your cyclamen's flowers fade, remove the dead blooms to help promote the opening of new buds.

 When you get yours home, place it a spot with lots of bright, indirect light and cool temperatures.
 After flowering, move your cyclamen to a shaded, dark place.
 Unlike many houseplants, cyclamen do best with cooler night temperatures, ideally in the 40s, although they can still survive nights as warm as 65 degrees.
 Consider keeping your cyclamen in an unheated portion of your home to best simulate these conditions.
 Cool temperatures can extend the bloom period up to an additional two months.

 Cyclamen Plant Varieties